lpdfio/lpdf-python/README.md

 - Python 3.8+
 - [`wasmtime`](https://wasmtime.dev) CLI must be available in `PATH` (used to run the bundled WASI binary).

+## Versioning

+The first two numbers are the Lpdf engine, and the last number counts changes to this package only. `0.22.3` runs engine `0.22`, with three Python-only changes since that engine shipped.
+Every engine release publishes all SDKs at `X.Y.0`, so the same `X.Y` means the same engine in every language.

+To stay on one engine and still get this package's fixes: `pip install "lpdfio-lpdf~=0.22.0"`.

 ## Docs

 [lpdf.io/docs/python](https://lpdf.io/docs/python)